 Periodization for Different Sports: Tailoring Your Approach

-While the principles of periodization are universal, the specific implementation will vary depending on your sport and individual needs.
+While the principles of periodization are universal, the specific implementation will differ depending on your sport and individual needs.
 Here are a few examples of how periodization might look for different types of athletes:

 Periodization for Team Sports